Myopia Management in Lancaster

 However, myopia is more than an inconvenience; it can pose a serious risk to your child’s long-term vision.
 As a child develops and the myopia rapidly progresses, the child is at a higher risk of developing dangerous eye diseases later in life.
 Namely, retinal detachment, macular degeneration, glaucoma and cataracts.
 Thankfully, Myopia Management can help.

 Myopia Management solutions include eye drops, specific contact lenses, and glasses, which can help slow down the rapid visual deterioration that occurs with myopia.
-Contact Yealy Eye Care of Lancaster's Myopia Management Clinic and see how Myopia Management can help your child experience clearer, sharper vision and a higher quality of life.
+Contact Yealy Eye Care's Myopia Management Clinic and see how Myopia Management can help your child experience clearer, sharper vision and a higher quality of life.

 What is Myopia?